 Sarah Burke is a journalist and curator based in Brooklyn, NY.
 Her writing focuses on art, identity, social justice, technology, and the intersections therein.
-She currently on VICE's Features Desk as the Special Projects Editor.
+She currently works on VICE's Features Desk as the Special Projects Editor.
 She is also co-host of the podcast Queerly Beloved, co-curator of the series Living Room Light Exchange New York, and one fourth of the printing collective Irrelevant Press.

 Sarah's work has appeared in numerous publications, including The Washington Post, Wired, KQED, Broadly, Artsy, SFMOMA Open Space, Momus, Hyperallergic, and the East Bay Express — of which she is a former Managing Editor.